We will also collect anonymous information about website usage.

 Over the last ten years we have mobilised 40 soldiers to support operations in Kosovo, Bosnia, Iraq and Afghanistan.
 At present we have six soldiers mobilised to Afghanistan with the Kings Royal Hussars.

-With the proposed increase to the Territorial Army announced in The Future Reserves 2020 review, this will be an exciting time for the Territorial Army and the Regiment as a whole.
+With the proposed increase to the Army Reserve announced in The Future Reserves 2020 review, this will be an exciting time for the Army Reserve and the Regiment as a whole.
 There is the possibility of a change of role and an increase in numbers required to fulfil that role.

 One of Devon's oldest Regiments, the Royal Devon Yeomanry was formed in 1794, it was first called out for service on the 13th April 1795 in aid of the civil power to put down a riot at Crediton, which had been caused by the high price of bread.